So which chords are the blues guitar chords? Ever heard of the 12 bar blues? Sound complicated? It's not really, actually its as easy as 1, 4, 5.

 The basic building blocks of a great guitar solo.
 How can they make you sound like a Pro?

-2. Blues guitar scales - Get these under your fingers and your on your way to some really great guitar.
+2. Blues guitar scales - Get these under your fingers and you're on your way to some really great guitar.

 3. Guitar finger exercises - How do you get fast, nimble, accurate, and gymnastic fingers?